rreganjr/rreganjr.github.io/_posts/2021-01-28-NotesOnNgrx.md

 ### Use the Selector in the Support Form

 edit customer-support.component.ts to use the selector to get the name of the user after submitting

 * add a variable to hold the Observable for the name
 * in ngOnInit create the Observable
 * When the form is submitted, set isSendSuccess to true
+* the selection function comes from ngrx and takes the name selector

 ```typescript
 ...